 In these situations, high blood pressure can cause:

-- Problems with your brain, marked by memory loss, personality changes, trouble concentrating, irritability or progressive loss of consciousness (encephalopathy)
+- Memory loss, personality changes, trouble concentrating, irritability or progressive loss of consciousness

 - Severe damage to your body's main artery (aortic dissection)